-Here at Employing an Apprentice we want to inform you of all the benefits that providing apprenticeships can bring no matter what size or type of business you may be.
+Here at Employing an Apprentice we want to inform you of all the benefits that providing apprenticeships can bring, no matter what size or type of business you may be.

-We understand there will be varying barriers to uptake depending on whether you are an SME, a large enterprise or a public sector company, but our aim is to dispel all doubt and make you aware of the rewards associated with hiring an apprentice.
+We understand there will be varying barriers to uptake depending on whether you are an SME, a large enterprise or a public sector organisation, but our aim is to dispel all doubt and make you aware of the rewards associated with hiring an apprentice.

 Common barriers associated with employing an apprentice include:

 We understand that for all businesses, finances are extremely important.
 And for the many SME’s who have been detrimentally impacted by Covid-19, we know that keeping costs low is a priority.
-Apprenticeships in fact provide the opportunity of funding for new staff.
+Apprenticeships in fact provide the opportunity for funding for new staff.